-- (a) Except as provided in paragraph (b), a lawyer shall not represent a client if the representation involves a concurrent conflict of interest.
-A concurrent conflict of interest exists if: - 4 (a)(1) The representation of one client will be directly adverse to another client; or - 5 (a)(2) There is a significant risk that the representation of one or more clients will be materially limited by 6 the lawyer's responsibilities to another client, a former client or a third person or by a personal interest of - 7 the lawyer. - 8 (b) Notwithstanding the existence of a concurrent conflict of interest under paragraph (a), a lawyer may 9 represent a client if: - (b)(1) the lawyer reasonably believes that the lawyer will be able to provide competent and diligent representation to each affected client; - 12 (b)(2) the representation is not prohibited by law; - (b)(3) the representation does not involve the assertion of a claim by one client against another client represented by the lawyer in the same litigation or other proceeding before a tribunal; and - 15 (b)(4) each affected client gives informed consent, confirmed in writing. - 16 Comment - 17 General Principles - 18 [1] Loyalty and independent judgment are essential elements in the lawyer's relationship to a client. - 19 Concurrent conflicts of interest can arise from the lawyer's responsibilities to another client, a former client 20 or a third person or from the lawyer's own interests.
-For specific rules regarding certain concurrent - 20 conflicts of interest, see Rule 1.8.
+- [1] Loyalty and independent judgment are essential elements in the lawyer's relationship to a client.
+Concurrent conflicts of interest can arise from the lawyer's responsibilities to another client, a former client or a third person or from the lawyer's own interests.
+For specific rules regarding certain concurrent conflicts of interest, see Rule 1.8.
 For former client conflicts of interest, see Rule 1.9.
-For conflicts of - interest involving prospective clients, see Rule 1.18.
-For definitions of "informed consent" and "confirmed - 23 | in writing," see Rules 1.0(ef) and (b). - 24 [2] Resolution of a conflict of interest problem under this Rule requires the lawyer to:1) clearly identify the - client or clients; 2) determine whether a conflict of interest exists; 3) decide whether the representation may be undertaken despite the existence of a conflict, i.e., whether the conflict is consentable; and, 4) if so, consult with the clients affected under paragraph (a)(1) and obtain their informed consent, confirmed in writing.
-The clients affected under paragraph (a)(1) include both of the clients referred to in paragraph - (a)(1) and the one or more clients whose representation might be materially limited under paragraph - 30 (a)(2). - 31 [3] A conflict of interest may exist before representation is undertaken, in which event the representation 32 must be declined, unless the lawyer obtains the informed consent of each client under the conditions of 33 paragraph (b).
-To determine whether a conflict of interest exists, a lawyer should adopt reasonable 34 procedures, appropriate for the size and type of firm and practice, to determine in both litigation and 35 nonlitigation matters the persons and issues involved.
+For conflicts of interest involving prospective clients, see Rule 1.18.
+For definitions of "informed consent" and "confirmed in writing," see Rules 1.0(f) and (b). - [2] Resolution of a conflict of interest problem under this Rule requires the lawyer to:1) clearly identify the client or clients; 2) determine whether a conflict of interest exists; 3) decide whether the representation may be undertaken despite the existence of a conflict, i.e., whether the conflict is consentable; and, 4) if so, consult with the clients affected under paragraph (a)(1) and obtain their informed consent, confirmed in writing.
+The clients affected under paragraph (a)(1) include both of the clients referred to in paragraph (a)(1) and the one or more clients whose representation might be materially limited under paragraph (a)(2). - [3] A conflict of interest may exist before representation is undertaken, in which event the representation must be declined, unless the lawyer obtains the informed consent of each client under the conditions of paragraph (b).
+To determine whether a conflict of interest exists, a lawyer should adopt reasonable procedures, appropriate for the size and type of firm and practice, to determine in both litigation and nonlitigation matters the persons and issues involved.
 See also Comment to Rule 5.1.
-Ignorance caused 36 by a failure to institute such procedures will not excuse a lawyer's violation of this Rule.
-As to whether a 37 client-lawyer relationship exists or, having once been established, is continuing, see Comment to Rule 1.3 38 and Scope. - [4] If a conflict arises after representation has been undertaken, the lawyer ordinarily must withdraw from the representation, unless the lawyer has obtained the informed consent of the client under the conditions of paragraph (b).
+Ignorance caused by a failure to institute such procedures will not excuse a lawyer's violation of this Rule.

+As to whether a client-lawyer relationship exists or, having once been established, is continuing, see Comment to Rule 1.3 and Scope.

+[4] If a conflict arises after representation has been undertaken, the lawyer ordinarily must withdraw from the representation, unless the lawyer has obtained the informed consent of the client under the conditions of paragraph (b).
 See Rule 1.16.
-Where more than one client is involved, whether the lawyer may continue to represent any of the clients is determined both by the lawyer's ability to comply with duties owed to the former client and by the lawyer's ability to represent adequately the remaining client or - 44 clients, given the lawyer's duties to the former client.
+Where more than one client is involved, whether the lawyer may continue to represent any of the clients is determined both by the lawyer's ability to comply with duties owed to the former client and by the lawyer's ability to represent adequately the remaining client or clients, given the lawyer's duties to the former client.
 See Rule 1.9.
 See also Comments [5] and [29].

-45 [4a] To eliminate confusion, former Rule 2.2 "Intermediary" has been deleted entirely.
-The term that a lawyer should make in order to determine when common representation is improper.
-The
+[4a] To eliminate confusion, former Rule 2.2 "Intermediary" has been deleted entirely.
+The term "intermediation" is changed in Rule 1.7 to "common representation".
+Comment [4] sets out the analysis that a lawyer should make in order to determine when common representation is improper.
+The comments to Rule 1.7 specifically instruct lawyers on what informed consent means in the situations.